Catalan language pride fuels independence debate

 Since the return to democracy in the 1970s, Catalan people, who are mostly bilingual in Spanish and Catalan, have poured money and time into protecting the centuries-old language for fear it could die out.

-The perception that Madrid is threatening Catalan language policy has fueled separatist sentiment and is helping to drive support for pro-independence parties ahead of regional parliamentary elections on November 25.
+The perception that Madrid is threatening Catalan language policy has fuelled separatist sentiment and is helping to drive support for pro-independence parties ahead of regional parliamentary elections on November 25.

 If the pro-independence CiU party of incumbent Artur Mas is re-elected by more than 50 percent of the vote, it would give him a mandate to try to push for the Spanish government to allow a referendum on independence, which the central government says is anti-constitutional.